What Is A Home Equity Loan In Canada?

 With nesto, it’s stress-free

-Borrowing on home equity is a great way to access the equity you have built up in your home, let’s look at an example of a home equity loan.
+Borrowing from your home is a great way to access the equity you have built up in your home.
+Let’s see an example of how much home equity you could access.

-Home equity loans in Canada are typically 80% of your home equity minus the rest of the mortgage that you still owe to the lender.
+Home equity loans in Canada are typically limited to 80% of your home’s valuation, less any mortgage balance you owe to the lender.